ABOUT

 Creating Joy & Happiness

 Growing up, Jariet grandmother played an important role as one of the artisans and an avid collector of artwork.
-Jariet was encouraged to play with different natural materials and participated in the arts of hand woven Yoruba renowned colourful traditional high textiles Asò-oké, and Basketry.
-These handcraft skills led Jariet to study Design & Make, Jewellery and Silversmithing at The School of Art, Architecture and Design at London Metropolitan University.
+Jariet was culturally trained; played with different natural materials, asked questions and participated in the arts of hand-woven Yoruba renowned colourful traditional high textiles Asò-oké, basketry and other crafts.
+These handcraft skills; manipulation of materials, techniques and a strong desire to learn more led Jariet to study Design & Make, Jewellery and Silversmithing at The Cass School of Art, Architecture and Design at London Metropolitan University.
 It was there she obtained HND Design and Make - Jewellery, Silversmithing and Allied Crafts, and followed with a BA Hons., Silversmithing and Jewellery.
-All the knowledge and special skills she gained equips Jariet artistic ability, to develop a registered looped form repetitive design pattern that become her trademark.
+All the knowledge and special skills she gained equips Jariet artistic ability to develop a registered looped form repetitive design pattern that become her trademark.

 Fusion of Glass & Metal Alloy